rashmiranjan123274/Using-of-Fuse-pool-with-RAI/README.md

 ![Screenshot_2021-10-25-00-30-50-69](https://user-images.githubusercontent.com/84318174/138608806-2f2200ca-1d77-401f-a3d7-ea5f1c451fd7.png)

 # UniswapV3
-The Uniswap protocol is a peer-to-peer1 system designed for exchanging cryptocurrencies (ERC-20 Tokens) on the Ethereum blockchain.
-After borrow token we go to the uniswap and farm toke as i take rai/dai you can take any pair to farm token
+The Uniswap protocol is a peer-to-peer1 system designed for exchanging cryptocurrencies (ERC-20 Tokens) on the Ethereum blockchain.There are currently three versions of the Uniswap protocol.
+V1 and V2 are open source and licensed under GPL.
+V3 is open source with slight modifications, After borrow token we go to the uniswap and farm toke as i take rai/dai you can take any pair to farm token

 ![Screenshot_2021-10-25-00-37-08-37](https://user-images.githubusercontent.com/84318174/138609035-c26bd83b-d1d5-4f50-bab3-1f2f421bece4.png)